GPS Ankle Monitor Architecture: Communication, Firmware & Security

 • Reporting logic: Send location at fixed intervals or on event (zone crossing, tamper).
 Batch transmission reduces cellular cost and battery draw.

 • Anti-tamper monitoring: Optical fiber circuit continuously monitors strap integrity.
 Cut, stretch, or obstruction triggers immediate alert.
-Some devices maintain anti-tamper monitoring even at 0% battery via independent circuit.
+CO-EYE ONE family maintains tamper monitoring even at 0% battery via independent circuit paths (per vendor documentation).

 • Power management: Sleep modes between fix/report cycles extend battery life.
 Configurable tradeoff between reporting frequency and runtime.

 Firmware should be field-updatable (OTA) so vendors can patch security issues and add features without hardware recall.
-Verify the vendor’s firmware update process and rollback capability.
+Verify the vendor’s firmware update process, staged rollout, and rollback capability.
+Ask specifically how the ankle monitor verifies signed images and how it fails safe if an OTA session is interrupted mid-write.

 Cellular GPS Tracking Technology: LTE-M, NB-IoT, GSM